 Read Sound on Sound magazine's review of the PHAMULUS.

 The Altec Lansing 436C δμ compressor amplifier (above) dates from the nineteen-sixties.
-The circuit of the Phædrus Audio PHAMULUS is based upon this circuit.
+The circuit of the Phædrus Audio PHAMULUS II is based upon this circuit.
+The PHAMULUS II is an improved version of the original PHAMULUS in new grey livery and with an improved compression metering circuit.

 A famous, but rare variant of the Altec Lansing 436 is the Abbey Road studio RS124 which included a modification to the Altec input circuit to include a matched-impedance attenuator.
 Importantly, from an artistic point of view, the original Altec circuit only included a variable release time preset, so this was added as a user-control by the Abbey Road engineers too.
 This greatly increased the scope of the compressor's duties to which has been attributed some of The Beatles' magic.
 The entire unit was retro-fitted with a house-designed escutcheon which disguised its Altec heritage.